+- Demolishing of the existing corridor to allow the prefabricated container to be placed on the proposed site

+- Site preparation (site clearing, excavation and establishing a concrete platform including formwork);

+- Blockwork;

-- Installation of a pre-fabricated container;
+- Installation of a prefabricated container;

 - Installation of electrical fittings and cooling system;

 - Roofing of the structure;

-- Fixing doors and windows;
+- Fixing doors and windows; and

-- Tiling of the floor;

-- Establishing an apron and concrete drain
+- Establishing an apron and concrete drain.

 There will be about 10 workers on the site.
 These will include semi-skilled labour (masons, wielding technicians, carpenters, steel benders painters) and unskilled such as labourers.
 Health care workers such as laboratory technicians employed in the hospital will operate the facility.
 Other workers who will be working at the facility include ancillary workers and service providers including waste handling and transporters already employed at the hospital.
-There will be no demolishings on site.